Find the hidden APIs behind any website.Try it now

 Most developers use Puppeteer or Playwright for web scraping, but running headless Chrome at scale is resource-intensive.
 Each Chrome instance consumes 200-500MB of RAM and suffers from slow cold starts.

 Ilmenite is different.
-It is built in pure Rust, which allows it to start in 0.19ms and use only 2MB of RAM per session.
+It is built in pure Rust, which allows it to start in the fast path and use a small memory footprint for static scrapes.
 For a RAG pipeline, this means your data ingestion is faster and your infrastructure costs are significantly lower.

 Furthermore, LLMs struggle with raw HTML.
 HTML is filled with boilerplate, navigation menus, and script tags that waste tokens and confuse the model.
 Ilmenite's /v1/scrape endpoint strips this noise and returns clean markdown.
 Markdown preserves the structural hierarchy (headers, lists, links) that LlamaIndex needs for effective chunking and embedding, without the overhead of HTML tags.